nodeontrain/nodeontrain.xyz/tuts/logging_in.md

 ### Login upon signup

 Although our authentication system is now working, newly registered users might be confused, as they are not logged in by default.
-Because it would be strange to force users to log in immediately after signing up, we’ll log in new users automatically as part of the signup process.
+Because it would be strange to force users to log in immediately after signing up, we'll log in new users automatically as part of the signup process.
 To arrange this behavior, all we need to do is add a call to `log_in` in the Users controller `create` action

 `app/controllers/users_controller.js`